autogluon/autogluon/docs/tutorials/multimodal/beginner_image_cls.md

 The trained predictor is automatically saved at the end of `fit()`, and you can easily reload it.

 ```{.python .input}
 loaded_predictor = AutoMMPredictor.load('automm_imgcls')
 load_proba = loaded_predictor.predict_proba({'image': [image_path]})
 print(load_proba)
 ```

+We can see the predicted class probabilities are still the same as above, which means same model!